92swhite/example-api-scrapper/README.md

 ## Usage

-If everything has gone well the shell you launched the `run-me.sh` script should be inside a running docker container containing the python script.
+If everything has gone well the shell you launched the `run-me.sh` script with should be inside a running docker container containing the python script.

 Run the API scraper using the command